Experience the Benefits of the Iowa Difference

 Forbes magazine named University of Iowa Hospitals & Clinics, among the top 10 health care employers in the country for 2018.

-UI Hospitals & Clinics was the first hospital in Iowa to be designated a Magnet Hospital (2004) by the American Nurses Credentialing Center (ANCC) and the first hospital in Iowa to be re-designated three times (2008, 2013 and 2018).
+UI Hospitals & Clinics was the first hospital in Iowa to be designated a Magnet Hospital (2004) by the American Nurses Credentialing Center (ANCC) and the first hospital in Iowa to be re-designated four times (2008, 2013, 2018, and 2023).

 In 2017, the new state-of-the-art, 14-level, 183-bed UI Stead Family Children’s Hospital opened.
 It is Iowa’s only comprehensive children’s hospital and is designed to promote healing, minimize stress, and enhance discovery.

 What does this all mean to you?
 Children's and Women's Services nursing jobs at UI Hospitals & Clinics come with competitive salaries and outstanding benefits.
 If comprehensive insurance coverage, tuition reimbursement, generous paid vacation/sick/holiday accruals, and an outstanding professional recognition program sound good to you, come join the team!

 We care for the people who care for our patients.
 Apply today!